lyndskg/your-pw-sucks/README.md

 <a name="prereq"></a>
 ### System Prerequisites:

-Before using `ytconv3rt3r`, users should be aware of the following system requirements and permissions for both the web and desktop versions:
+Before using `your-pw-sucks`, users should be aware of the following system requirements and permissions for both the web and desktop versions:

 <a name="preweb"></a>
 #### **Web App:**
 To ensure a smooth experience, users should meet the following prerequisites:
-> 1. <ins>Internet Access</ins>: Users need an active internet connection to access and use the web-based version of `ytconv3rt3r`.
->   - The application communicates with the YouTube API to fetch video data and perform audio conversion.
-> 2. <ins>Web Browser</ins>: `ytconv3rt3r` is compatible with modern web browsers that support JavaScript.
->   - Ensure you have a modern web browser installed on your device.
->   - Supported/recommended browsers include Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, or any other browser with up-to-date JavaScript support.
->     - Users should ensure that JavaScript is enabled in their browser settings.
-> 3. <ins>Operating System</ins>: The web app is platform-independent and can be accessed from devices running various operating systems, including Windows, macOS, Linux, and others.

-**<ins>Note</ins>:** The desktop app versions of `ytconv3rt3r` might require you to have administrative privileges on your macOS or Windows system to install and run the application.

 <a name="predesk"></a>
 #### **Desktop App:**